Devising A Profitable Forex Trading Strategy

 As you become more successful, that 5% becomes a bigger sum of money.
 For example, 5% of £1,000 is £50, while 5% of £10,000 is £500.

 Your forex earning potential has increased, but so has your risk.
 You need to always know the percentage you are willing to risk.

-What are the most popular trading strategies of 2019 so far?
+What are the most popular trading strategies?